0409 661 342 contact@cooeetours.com.au Brisbane HQ

 1.2M+Visitors Per Year

-20 MillionYears of Geological History
+20 MillionYears of Geology

 Australia's Greatest Coastal Journey

 The Great Ocean Road is far more than a scenic drive.
-Stretching 243 kilometres along Victoria's south-western coast from Torquay to Allansford, it is Australia's most important road — the world's largest war memorial, an Australian National Heritage landmark, and one of the planet's most spectacular coastal journeys.
+Stretching 243 kilometres along Victoria's south-western coast from Torquay to Allansford, it is one of Australia's most important roads — the world's largest war memorial, an Australian National Heritage landmark, and one of the planet's most spectacular coastal journeys.
 The road was carved along rugged cliffs and through dense bushland between 1919 and 1932 by approximately 3,000 returned soldiers from World War I, using little more than picks, shovels, wheelbarrows, and explosives.
 Dedicated to the fallen, it remains a powerful monument to sacrifice and resilience.

 But the Great Ocean Road is also a journey through deep geological time.
 The towering limestone stacks of the Twelve Apostles — shaped by 20 million years of relentless Southern Ocean erosion — stand as sentinels along the Shipwreck Coast, where over 200 vessels met their end in the treacherous waters between Cape Otway and Port Fairy.
 Inland, the Great Otway National Park harbours ancient temperate rainforests with towering Mountain Ash trees, cascading waterfalls, and some of Australia's best wild koala populations.
-The Eastern Maar peoples, formally recognised as traditional owners of this country by the Federal Court in March 2023, have maintained deep spiritual connections to this land for tens of thousands of years.
+The Eastern Maar peoples — formally recognised as Traditional Owners of this country by the Federal Court in March 2023 — have maintained deep spiritual connections to this land for tens of thousands of years.

 A Cooee Tours Great Ocean Road experience goes beyond the typical bus tour.
 Our small-group journeys are led by expert local guides who bring the geology, maritime history, Indigenous heritage, wildlife, and war memorial significance to life — with unhurried stops timed for the best light at each iconic location.